-What to expect as Moderna’s COVID-19 vaccine rolls out in Washington state
+What to expect as Moderna’s coronavirus vaccine rolls out in Washington state

 “Now we can start fighting back and work on tamping down this raging epidemic.”

-After initial trials found the vaccine was safe and elicited a strong immune response, nearly 200 people in the Seattle area joined almost 30,000 others at sites across the country to participate in the Phase 3 trials that showed the vaccine is 94.5% effective in preventing COVID-19.
+After initial trials found the vaccine was safe and elicited a strong immune response, nearly 200 people in the Seattle area joined almost 30,000 others at sites across the country to participate in the Phase 3 trials that showed the vaccine is 94.5% effective in preventing coronavirus infection.

 The Pfizer-BioNTech vaccine that gained emergency approval Dec.
 11 is 95% effective.